bbauska/UC-Davis-JS-Basics/readme.md

 three logical flow control structures (<b><i>sequence, selection, and loop</i></b>) together to create basic JavaScript programs that can be tested.</p>

-<p>Finally you will be able to combine sets of program instructions into named functions
+<p>Finally, you will be able to combine sets of program instructions into named functions
 and create custom functions that can be called to complete the instructions they contain.</p>

 <h4>24 lessons/videos, 8 readings</h4>